 Seiko Kinoshita is a contemporary textile artist based in Sheffield.
 Her work is innovative and thought provoking and she has exhibited at venues such as the Silk Mill in Derby, Buxton Museum and Art Gallery and Sheffield Cathedral.

-Seiko said, “I feel very privileged to work on this project.
+Seiko said, “I felt very privileged to work on this project.
 Strutt’s North Mill is full of hidden interesting history and heritage.
 I was especially inspired by how the socially – minded Strutt family built a thriving community in Belper and I wanted to shine a spotlight on the unique areas they built and create an opportunity for communities to get together.
 I was also fascinated by the World Heritage Site status of Derwent Valley Mills and found many similarities to the Tomioka Silk Mill in Japan which was inscribed as a World Heritage Site in 2014.
-I hope my installation brings together the unique aspects of those mills, memories and the future of the Derwent Valley. ”
+I hope my installation brought together the unique aspects of those mills, memories and the future of the Derwent Valley. ”